 Utilizing the Technical Turnaround Day Trading Strategy Effectively

 The point is not to trade every tech turn.
 There will be lots.
-Rather, looking for this strategy starts to get you thinking and strategizing around price action.
-It gets you seeing potential changes in trend direction.
+Rather, looking for tech turns gets you thinking and strategizing about price action.
+It lets you see potential changes in trend direction.
 That’s all a TT is; a possible trend change.

-During an uptrend, the price should make higher swing lows.
+During an uptrend, the price makes higher swing lows.
 But when a TT occurs, the price just matched or exceeded a prior swing low.
 That’s a warning.
-In a downtrend, the price should make lower swing highs, but when a TT happens, the price just matched or exceeded a swing high.
+In a downtrend, the price is making lower swing highs, but when a TT happens, the price just matched or exceeded a swing high.

 Once you understand what a tech turn is telling you, you can customize all sorts of strategies and rules for trading around it.
-Maybe you don’t care about consolidations, so you don’t need that requirement, but you may need an indicator to do something specific to trigger you into a trade.
-The point is seeing the potential shift in direction, and then acting on it how you specify in your trading plan.
+Maybe you don’t care about consolidations, so you don’t need that requirement, but you may need an indicator to trigger you into a trade.
+The point is seeing the potential shift in direction, and then acting on it as you specified in your trading plan.

 The technique can be applied to small waves or large, but if you are going to trade a tech turn, make sure the waves are large enough to provide you with at least a 1.5:1 reward to risk based on your stop loss and target, and ideally 2:1 or greater.

 A technical turnaround doesn’t always result in price reversing.
 When a reversal fails, we may have a failed tech turn opportunity.